Wednesday, October 31, 2012

 It showed how teens that do not have a good self image can go to extreme methods to gain peer attention.
 It also shows that the teens want to be accepted but are afraid to reveal who they are and what they look to the world.
 Social websites have changed the roles for teens.

-5.How can digital storytelling promote critical media literacy?
-Please refer to the reading for this week's Double Entry Journal to answer this question.
+to the reading for this week's Double Entry Journal to answer this

 It can give students a chance to not only express their own feelings and thoughts but to view others views and thoughts.
 Through the stories of others one can feel a connection, question a viewpoint or experience another culture.
 It is a way to make views known and gives the student a chance to use video making techniques and various technologies.